isomerpages/govtech-stp/_rgl-brunei/01c-rgl-faq.md

 For those seeking to enter Brunei for purposes other than essential business and official travel, such as long-term work and study, the host company/agency/institution should apply for the Entry Travel Pass on behalf of the traveller and arrange for the appropriate visas.

-#### 6. Who can I contact for more information on the arrangements in Brunei, e.g., accommodation and transport?
+#### 6. Who can I contact for more information on the arrangements in Brunei, e.g. accommodation and transport?

 The traveller may contact his/her host company or government agency in Brunei to make the necessary arrangements in Brunei.